longmaba/ezenv-sdk/examples/README.md

 # EzEnv SDK Examples

-This directory contains examples demonstrating how to use the ezenv-sdk package.
+This directory contains examples demonstrating how to use the @ezenv/sdk package.

 ## Examples